redstone-finance/redstone-oracles-monorepo/packages/sui-connector/sui/contracts/README.md

 or would like to change the protocol.
 Given that restriction, our approach to this problem is to keep both `PriceAdapter` object and `price_adapter` package versioned.
 Then we need to ensure:
-* reading object `PriceAdapter` always work on every package version
+* reading `PriceData` object from `PriceAdapter` always work on every package version
 * writes work only on the latest version.
   How?
 * In the code there are already asserts for all writes that the `PriceAdapter` object version matches the latest one.